The Worst Poisonous and Invasive Plants for Your Yard

 Start by taking note on how the offending plant causes the rash, and make changes based on that information.
 For instance, some gardeners with sensitive skin develop a rash after only a few minutes of handling prickly plants.
 If this is you, be sure to wear heavy clothing and leather gloves, or convince your thicker-skinned gardening friends to help out.

 Infamous plants like poison ivy or even some ornamental euphorbias also contain irritants in their saps that result in a painful and itchy rash.
 Don long sleeves if you plan to garden around or weed these irritants out of your landscape.
-It’s also a good idea to immediately wash the irritating oils off your body and clothing to avoid further exposure and expansion of the rash.
+Immediately wash the irritating oils off your body and clothing to avoid further exposure and expansion of the rash.

 Oddly enough, gas plant, wild parsnip and garlic mustard sap cause a rash only when the irritating oils are exposed to sunlight.
-That’s why some gardeners I know weed at dusk or by their landscape lighting to eliminate the risk.
-But if you can work around these irritants only by the light of day, be sure to wear long sleeves and gloves and wash skin immediately.
+That’s why some gardeners weed at dusk or by their landscape lighting to eliminate the risk.
+But if you can work around these irritants only by the light of day, wear long sleeves and gloves and wash skin immediately.

 Just as we weigh the risk of planting allergy-inducing plants in the landscape, we do the same for poisonous plants.
 It may surprise you to learn just how many of your favorite plants can cause stomachaches, diarrhea or even death when eaten.
 But let’s take a realistic look at living with potentially poisonous landscape plants before leveling our garden beds and switching to artificial turf and silk flowers.

-Those with small children and pets may want to avoid planting the very toxic datura and castor bean.
+Those with small children and pets may want to avoid planting the very toxic datura, commonly known as Jimson weed, and castor bean.
 The seed in the fleshy red fruit of the yew, the nuts of horse chestnut trees and all parts of the oleander plant are also toxic.
-And let’s not forget the mushrooms Mother Nature sometimes scatters in the yard.
+And let’s not forget the wild mushrooms Mother Nature sometimes scatters in the yard.
+Try growing an indoor mushroom kit instead!

 Lastly, reduce the risk by identifying and labeling all your landscape plants.
 As a gardener, it is great to have a record of what’s planted where.
 But as a parent or pet owner, you never know when this kind of information will be useful in the case of an emergency.